-SEMESTER 3 (SUMMER, YEAR 1) PSY 655 Marital and Couple Therapy
+Semester 4 (fall, year 2) PSY 655 Marital and Couple Therapy

 This course is designed to provide an exploration and application of theories and methods used in marital and couple therapy using a systemic perspective.
 Major theoretical approaches will be examined to develop a framework within which the student can understand the nature of intimate relationships and the dynamics of marital and couple therapy.